subuta/safari-push-example/README.md

 1. Run `npm i` to for install dependencies.
 2. Run `npm run build` to generate PushPackage and build assets.
 3. Run `npm start` for starting server.
-4. Run `ngrok http 5000` for serving pages with valid ssl certificate and navigate to that page.
+4. Run `ngrok http 5000` for serving pages with valid ssl certificate and open that page(eg: `https://xxxxxxxx.ngrok.io`)!